Code-Institute-Submissions/jboyd8-milestone-project-2/README.md

 ## Bugs
 ---
 I have added overflow scroll to my charts via CSS.
 I was unable to find a way to make my charts responsive with the version of dc.js i am using, so this was the most visually pleasing way I could do it.
 I will continue to look for a solution to make the charts reposnive to different screen sizes.

+Additionally, when viewing the site as a mobile version in the dev tools, its looks like the drop down boxes are not aligned centrally.
+However, when viewing this on an actual mobile phone, the alignment is correct.

 ## Deployment
 ---